Fine Free FAQ

-All materials are fine free with a few exceptions, including Library of Things (such as hotspots and computers) and Interlibrary Loan.
+All materials are fine free with the exception of Interlibrary Loans.
 For specific details, please review our loan information.

-If there are no fines, will people still return library books?
+If there are no fines, do people still return library books?

 What happens if I don’t return items by the due date?

 At first, you’ll receive two reminders the first week after the due date.
 After 14 days, you will be unable to check out or renew any material and may be restricted from use of electronic resources until you return the item or pay the fee.

 - 3 days and 10 days late: Late notices emailed or mailed

 - 14 days late: No more new checkouts until item returned